Last Updated on January 10, 2022

 why does this work?

 Hot water helps brighten whites.
-Lemon juice and hydrogen peroxide are natural bleachers.
-Combined with the whitening power of the sun – you have a win, win combo.
+Lemon juice and hydrogen peroxide are natural bleaching agents.
+Combined with the whitening power of the sun – you have a win, win, win combo!

-If a stain has been set in for quite sometime, it may not work.
+If a stain has been set in for quite some time, this method may not work.
 But, it certainly doesn’t hurt to give it a try.